codenvibes/CS/03_RECONNAISSANCE_&_ENUMERATION/OSINT/GOOGLE DORKING.md

 Google Hacking / Dorking

-There are also external resources available that can help in discovering information about your target website; these resources are often referred to as OSINT or (Open-Source Intelligence) as they're freely available tools that collect information:
+There are external resources available that can help in discovering information about your target website; these resources are often referred to as OSINT or (Open-Source Intelligence) as they're freely available tools that collect information: